 Sometimes the load on a circuit increases beyond its design due to mechanical equipment failure.
 For example a bearing failure causes a motor to overload, drawing additional current.

-And sometimes, there is the opposite problem: normal current-inrush when energizing inductive loads can cause nuisance tripping, when no actual fault occurred.
+And sometimes, there is the opposite problem: normal current-inrush when energizing inductive or capacitive loads can cause nuisance tripping, when no actual fault occurred.

 Fuses are available with various tripping characteristics.
 Thermo-magnetic circuit breakers, too, are available with various trip characteristics, often expressed in graphical form as "trip curves."
 The typical "C curve" breaker has a magnetic trip activated at 5 ...
 10 times the rated current of the circuit breaker and is intended to accommodate inrush current from inductive loads.
 "B curve" breakers have a magnetic component at lower thresholds and are typically used on resistive loads.
 "Z curve" breakers (available from other manufacturers) are often stated to protect solid state circuits, and have an even lower tripping threshold.
 Note, all have similar thermal characteristics.